Christian W. Hallstein

 Department of Modern Languages

 Baker Hall 160

 Since 2008 my research has focused almost exclusively on the 18th century German polymath and court preacher in classical Weimar, Johann Gottfried Herder, who has made seminal contributions to a wide range of disciplines, such as anthropology, cultural history, geography, language and literature, aesthetics, theology, and education.

 I was inspired to pursue research on Herder in March of 2005 while visiting Weimar with students from Carnegie Mellon as part of a course I was teaching on German classicism.
 As I stood in the Stadtkirche and contemplated the pulpit from which Herder preached, I was struck for the first time by the apparent anomaly of an author with such a voluminous output (32 volumes in the standard edition) also having a fulltime day job as a preacher and ecclesiastical superintendent in the Duchy of Weimar, a position which included oversight of the schools.
 I asked myself, “Is there any thematic connection between what Herder said from his pulpit and what he was known for as an author and thinker?
 Are there any resonances between Herder the preacher and Herder the writer/critic, or did he lead a kind of double life intellectually?

-As of fall 2015 I have written and presented four papers on Herder, all of which have been or will soon by published:
+As of fall 2015 I have written and presented five papers on Herder, all of which have been or will soon be published:

 "Johann Gottfried Herder and the Idea of European Unity"